anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 -   Estimated timelines (When will it be ready?)
 -   Scope of the solution in iterations (What exactly is the customer going to get?)
+Sprint boards have been relied upon to get a sense of the progress and planning epics with milestones can give a sense of the timelines.

 ### Parameters (Feedback loops)